Healing | Growth | Transformation

 What to expect in your first session:

 Our first session will focus on information gathering.
-We will go over the business end of thing such as, policies, protocols and scheduling.
+We will go over the business end of things such as, policies, protocols and scheduling.
 Then we will go over your desire for therapy, background information and your goals for therapy.
 You can ask any questions about the way I approach therapy.
-We will collaborate together on your treatment plan.
-I am here to serve your needs and guide you to a healthier, stronger self.

 Other information to know: